-If, as is increasingly common, one's dream machine M is supplied with the machine coded version of a compiler for a well-established language like C, then the production of a compiler for one's dream language X is achievable by writing the new compiler, say XtoM, in C and compiling the source (XtoM.C) with the C compiler (CtoM.M) running directly on M (see Figure 3.2).
-This produces the object version (XtoM.M) which can then be executed on M.
+If, as is increasingly common, one's dream machine M is supplied with the machine coded version of a compiler for a well-established language like C, then the production of a compiler for one's dream language Great is achievable by writing the new compiler, say GtoM, in C and compiling its source (GtoM.C) with the C compiler (CtoM.M) running directly on M (see Figure 3.1).
+This produces the object version (GtoM.M) which can then be executed by plugging it into M.

-Figure 3.2 Use of C as an implementation language
+Figure 3.1 Use of C as an implementation language

 Even though development in C is much easier than development in machine code, the process is still tedious.
-As was mentioned earlier, it may be possible to develop a large part of the compiler source using compiler generator tools - assuming, of course, that these are already available either in executable form or as C source that can itself be compiled easily.
 The hardest part of the development is probably that associated with the back end, since this is intensely machine dependent.
-If one has access to the source code of a compiler like CtoM one may be able to use this to good avail.
+If one has access to the source code of a compiler like CtoM one may be able to use this for inspiration.
 Although commercial compilers are rarely released in source form, source code is available for many compilers produced at academic institutions or as components of the GNU (GNU's not UNIX) project carried out under the auspices of the Free Software Foundation.